grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 2. Switch the Visualization Type to *Time Series*, if it isn't already.
 3. Let's fix the legend first:
     * Under the query on the left, in the Options panel, change the Legend type from Verbose to *Custom* and enter `{{ job }}`.
 You will notice that the name of the job is displayed at the bottom of the graph, instead of the raw key/value pair.
 But we still don't like the fact that the namespace of _development_ still appears.
 So, let's use a _transformation_ to rename our fields.
-    * Click on _Transform_ and then _Rename by Regex_ (scroll down the list or use the 'Add transformation' search).
+    * Click on _Transform_ and then _Rename fields by Regex_ (use the 'Add transformation' search to find it).
 For match, let's do 2 string captures - before and after the */*.
     * For match, type in `.+/(.+)`
     * For the _Replace_ field, type in `$1`
 4. Someone else said this graph, denoted in seconds, would be easier to understand if it were in milliseconds.